DamianWimberly/configure-ad/README.md

     - Apply the changes.

 🔷***Create the Client-1 VM***
-*Set up a client virtual machine for testing domain connectivity.*
+*Set up a client virtual machine for testing domain connectivity.
+Ensure the virtual machine uses the previously created resource group and virtual network.*

+- **Resource Group**: Active-Directory-Lab
 - Image: Windows 10 Pro (at least 2 vCPUs)
-- Name: Client-1
+- **Name**: Client-1
 - Username: labuser, Password: Cyberlab123!
-- Virtual Network: Select the same network used for DC-1; *leave subnet as default*.
+- **Virtual Network**: Active-Directory-VNet; *leave subnet as default*.

 🔷***Set Client-1 to Use DC-1 as DNS***
 *Configure Client-1’s DNS to point to DC-1’s private IP so it can locate the domain controller for authentication and network services.*